accuknox/help/docs/use-cases/cyberark-conjur.md

 All the other process will be denied access to /opt/conjur-server/

 ??? "**Applying policy:**"
-    **Step 1:** We can apply this policy using AccuKnox SaaS portal by navigating to the Runtimeprotection->Policies section.
+    **Step 1:** We can apply this policy using AccuKnox SaaS portal by navigating to the Runtimeprotection→Policies section.
     ![](images/conjur-4.png)
     **Step 2:** Now select the create policy option from this screen.
     ![](images/conjur-5.png)